 London literary topographies, efforts to write the city, have been produced via more and less theoretical approaches (Dart 2012; Groes 2011; Humpherys 2006; Wolfreys 2004).
 The time is now ripe for systematic assessments of how London literary topography should be organised.
-This essay proceeds with a three-part literary topography of suburbanising North London in 1880s Gissing, focusing on Demos.
+This essay proceeds with a three-part literary topography of suburbanising North London in Gissing’s 1880s fiction, focusing on Demos.
 First, several writers’ visions of a single area with a fairly rich literary history are reviewed.
 Then, at the heart of this essay, I investigate the North London toponyms of Demos.
 After that, some topographic sensings of the same zone gained by physical fieldwork and desk research enter the picture.

 3. Literary Clerkenwell: Dickens to Hollinghurst

 In the mixed zone focused on Clerkenwell he creates in Demos, Gissing produces an atypical representation of this particular urban region.
 The Clerkenwell of The Nether World reverses a tradition in depictions of Clerkenwell.
 In this tradition it appears as a picturesque urban village, albeit riven by commerce, industry and decay.
 In 1840, in Barnaby Rudge, Charles Dickens presented Clerkenwell as a simultaneously peripheral and integral part of London.
-In that novel of recent history he had introduced Clerkenwell as already ‘the venerable suburb—it was a suburb once’ at the time of the novel’s setting ‘six-and-sixty years ago’ (in the 1770s).
+In that novel of recent history he had introduced Clerkenwell as already ‘the venerable suburb—it was a suburb once’ at the time of the novel’s setting ‘six-and-sixty years ago’ in the 1770s (Dickens 1892: 29).

 Although this part of town was then, as now, parcelled out in streets, and plentifully peopled, it wore a different aspect.
 There were gardens to many of the houses, and trees by the pavement side; with an air of freshness breathing up and down, which in these days would be sought in vain.
 Fields were nigh at hand, through which the New River took its winding course, and where there was merry haymaking in the summer time.
 Nature was not so far removed, or hard to get at, as in these days; and although there were busy trades in Clerkenwell, and working jewellers by scores, it was a purer place, with farm-houses nearer to it than many modern Londoners would readily believe, and lovers’ walks at no great distance, which turned into squalid courts, long before the lovers of this age were born, or, as the phrase goes, thought of.
-(Dickens XXX: Ch.
-4)
+(Ibid., 30)

 The plot of Barnaby Rudge involves numerous getaways through the narrow, labyrinthine streets of the city’s less fashionable quarters.
 Clerkenwell has an ambivalent identity within these action scenes, at once charming (as marked by the proximity of ‘[n]ature’ and ‘farm-houses’) and embedded in the most confusing urban growths.
 The central site in the Clerkenwell of Barnaby Rudge is the sign of the Golden Key, where Gabriel Varden heroically plies his trade as a locksmith.
-Close to the end of the novel, the narrative steers through ‘a wilderness of streets’ familiar, Dickens claims, to ‘everybody […] acquainted with the relative bearings of Clerkenwell and Whitechapel’ (Dickens XXX: Ch.
-79).
+Close to the end of the novel, the narrative steers through ‘a wilderness of streets’ familiar, Dickens claims, to ‘everybody […] acquainted with the relative bearings of Clerkenwell and Whitechapel’ (Dickens 1892: 574).

 Historic Clerkenwell, with its literary and architectural associations, is not absent from The Nether World (Hutcheon 2018: 63–107), but for Gissing in this novel no remnant of the picturesque remains in its present day.
-The Nether World, for example, novel contains the invented Shooters Gardens, focused on the ‘interesting house’ shared by ‘twenty-five persons, men, women and children’ including the ironically named Candy and Hope families (Gissing 1992: 249; Finch 2019a: 184–86).
+The Nether World, for example, contains the invented Shooters Gardens, focused on the ‘interesting house’ shared by ‘twenty-five persons, men, women and children’ including the ironically named Candy and Hope families (Gissing 1992: 249; Finch 2019a: 184–86).
 Even superior portions of Clerkenwell such as Wilmington Square, close to which the intelligent artisan protagonist Sidney Kirkwood lodges, lack appealing qualities.